morpho-org/vault-v2-deployment/README.md

    # or
    code .env
    ```

+3. Fill in the required values:
+   - `OWNER`: Address of the Owner role
+   - `CURATOR`: Address of the Curator role
+   - `ALLOCATOR`: Address of the Allocator role
+   - `SENTINEL`: Address of the Sentinel role (optional)
+   - `VAULT_V1`: Address of the VaultV1 to use as liquidity market
+   - `RPC_URL`: Your RPC endpoint URL
+   - `PRIVATE_KEY`: Your private key for deployment (keep secure!)
+   - `TIMELOCK_DURATION`: Timelock duration in seconds (set to 0 for immediate execution)
+   - `ETHERSCAN_API_KEY`: Optional, for contract verification

    **⚠️ Security Note**: Never commit your `.env` file to version control.
 It contains sensitive information like private keys.
 The `.env` file is already included in `.gitignore` to prevent accidental commits.